darkcom109/Celestegrity/README.md

 # 🌟 Celestegrity
-A Modern, Responsive Landing Page for Celestegrity — A Youth-Led, Non-Profit Organization 🕊️ About the Project
+<p> A Modern, Responsive Landing Page for Celestegrity — A Youth-Led, Non-Profit Organization </p>
+🕊️ About the Project

 Celestegrity is a youth-led, non-profit organization dedicated to empowering young individuals through community-driven initiatives, education, and advocacy.